The cost and time frame involved with becoming licensed pilot varies based on your schedule.

 You set the pace, you schedule the lessons.

-Steps to becoming a licensed Pilot.
+Steps to becoming a licensed Pilot

 Discover what flight training offers by scheduling a discovery flight.
 Your flight instructor will allow you to fly the airplane to get a feel for how our aircraft flies.
 This is especially good for someone who has not yet been in a small aircraft, and/or for someone who wants to get to know the instructor better.
 After the flight, it is a good time to sit with your instructor to learn about the materials needed, lesson timing, equipment, and costs involved in becoming a pilot.

-Computer Based Instruction (CBI)
+Computer Based Instruction (CBI) or in person

 Start your Flying Lessons

-The fun begins.
+The fun begins!
 Learn the basic techniques such as climbs and descents, turns and banks, and takeoffs and landings.
 Your flight instructor will be right there with you explaining and demonstrating various maneuvers.

 Schedule your flying lessons using SkyScheduler, a web-based tool which allows you the convenience of scheduling online from anywhere.
 You’ll be able to see an instructor’s (and airplane’s) availability with the click of the mouse.